-• Copying files and data
+- Copying files and data

-On your computer, do not save any copies other than the following:
+- On your computer, do not save any copies other than the following:

 - Files and data provided by Anritsu

 - Files created by this software

 - Files specified in this document

-Before copying these files and/or data, run a virus scan, including removable media (e.g. USB memory stick and CF memory card).
+- Before copying these files and/or data, run a virus scan, including removable media (e.g. USB flash drive and CF memory card).

-• Connecting to network Connect your computer to the network that provides adequate protection against computer viruses.
+- Connecting to network Connect your computer to the network that provides adequate protection against computer viruses.

+- Protection against malware (malicious software such as viruses).
+To connect your computer to network, the following is advised.

+- Activate Firewall.

+- Install important updates of Windows.

+- Use antivirus software.